 To make an after-shampoo rinse for oily hair, combine:

-Here are three ways to nourish hair that has too much oil.
+Here are two hair oil treatments and two hair masks to nourish hair that has too much oil.

 Use the following hair treatment by massaging one teaspoon of the blend into your hair and scalp.
 Leaving the blend on your hair for at least several hours.
 You can also use the blend at bedtime and leave it on overnight by wrapping your head in a towel.